- Things to Do

 Nanoose Bay has some incredible day hikes, among towering old growth fir and twisted red arbutus trees.
 Nanoose Bay is located at the South end of the Parksville Qualicum Beach region.
 If you want to experience all Nanoose Bay has to offer, take the scenic route on Northwest Bay Road through the heart of the community.
 Stop in the quaint Red Gap commercial hub for a coffee break or some grocery shopping.
 At Powder Point Road you can take a short hike up The Notch to admire Garry Oak and Arbutus meadows, and spectacular views of the Strait of Georgia and across to the mainland.

 Nanoose Bay is also home to the Fairwinds Golf Club, marinas, recreation facilities, and hidden beaches.
 Moorecroft Regional Park, our newest regional park, has amazing trails through remote forest and along rocky shores.
-Among the many stops of interest are the Nanoose Edibles Farm, The Rocking Horse Pub, an authentic English-style pub with garden patio, and Pacific Shores Resort and Spa.
+Among the many stops of interest are the Nanoose Edibles Farm, Springford Farm Market, The Rocking Horse Pub, an authentic English-style pub with garden patio, and Pacific Shores Resort.

 North of Qualicum Beach is the charmingly rustic Lighthouse Country, named for the lighthouses on Sisters Island and Chrome Island.
 The region includes the communities of Dashwood, Qualicum Bay, Dunsmuir, Bowser, and Deep Bay, and is home to Island Scallops.
 This peaceful stretch of coast is a sea lover’s dream where you won’t find flashy tourist sites.
 Nile Creek is home to a small hatchery where volunteers are responsible for restoring pink salmon to record numbers.
 Today it is known as a world-class fly-fishing destination.